-Attested: AI iter 5 Legeolio; iter 8 Lagecio or Laigecio; RC Lagentium or Laguentium
+Attested: Antonine Itinerary iter 5 Legeolio; iter 8 Lagecio or Laigecio; Lagentium or Laguentium at position 126 in the Ravenna Cosmography

 Where: Castleford Roman fort at SE426258, in Yorkshire, near the junction of the rivers Aire and Calder.
 For a superb online explanation of this site see here.